James Campbell

 About

-I am CS PhD student at Carnegie Mellon University advised by Yiming Yang.
+I am an ML PhD student at Carnegie Mellon University advised by Yiming Yang.
 At a high level, my research aims to understand the ingredients for general intelligence while ensuring its safety.
-Right now, this means thinking a lot about LLM agents and inference-time compute scaling.

 As an undergrad at Cornell, I worked on LLM interpretability and truthfulness, and was a primary contributor to the papers Representation Engineering and Localizing Lying in Llama.
-I have also done work on semantic representations in the brain and LLM robustness.
+I also worked at Gray Swan AI on adversarial robustness and evaluations.
+Previously, I did work in computational neuroscience, physics, and deep learning theory.
+I am also the creator of ProctorAI, AI-Timeline.org, and co-author of AidanBench.

 Papers